contentful/forma-36/MIGRATION.md

 #### How to migrate your checkbox components

-The migration for the version 3 `Checkbox` component needs to be manual as it depends on the context that the component is being used, for example:
+You must manually migrate the version 3 `Checkbox` component as it depends on the context the component is being used.
+For example:

 ```jsx static=true
 import {